-- The children attend the Service arriving at 10:10am and seated at the first left pews.
-After Holly Communion they are directed to the Υouth Center/School building were the Sunday School classes take place.
+- The children attend the Divine Liturgy arriving at 10:10 AM and seated at the first left pews.
+After Holly Communion they are directed to the Υouth Center/School Building were the Sunday School classes take place.

 - Each class will be assigned a prayer which they will practice.
-It is our goal that the students learn this prayer (older classes may be assigned more than one) by heart.
-One day a week is not enough time to cultivate a child’s prayer life.
-We ask that you pray with your child each morning and evening and incorporate their class prayer into your prayer rule.
+It is our school's goal students learn this prayer (older classes may be assigned more than one) by heart.
+However, one day a week is not enough to develop a child’s prayer life.
+We ask that you pray with your child each morning and evening and incorporate their Sunday School class prayer into your family prayers.

 The mission of our Sunday School program is based on an approach which prepares the students with the principles of the Orthodox Faith, encouraging them to grow in God’s service.
 Our program builds a solid foundation for the children of our community through exemplary lessons in the teaching and the Worship Practices of the Greek Orthodox Christian Faith, using the fundamental tools of: